jd-opensource/drip-table/README.md

 1. Install dependencies

-   The configuration side depend on the application side, please make sure that `drip-table` and `drip-table-driver-{drivername}` are installed before installing dependencies.
+   The configuration side depend on the application side, please make sure that `drip-table` has been installed before installing dependencies.

    > yarn